BAMresearch/probeye/docs/components.rst

 Components
 **********

-In order to provide a valid definition of an inference problem four fundamental components are required:
+In order to provide a valid definition of an inverse problem four fundamental components are required:

 1. Parameters
 2. Forward models